 At Key Stage 3 there are eight classes split into two halves of the year.
 Each half has one lower ability set, with the rest of the students mixed into the other three sets.
 In Year 8, each half of the year has one set one, two set twos and one set three.
 In Year 9, there are two set ones; one set two and one set three.

-In Year 7 the students study Islam and Sikhism, exploring key beliefs and practices in each religion.
-There is also a visit to Bradford to study places of worship which offers an experiential insight into both religions.
+In Year 7 the students study Islam, Sikhism and Judaism, exploring key beliefs and practices in each religion.
+There is also a visit to Leeds to study places of worship which offers an experiential insight into both religions.

-In Year 8 the students will study Christianity through a course on Mark’s Gospel and will also explore the key beliefs and practices within Buddhism.
+In Year 8 the students will study Christianity; Life of Jesus.
+They will also explore the study of ethics, philosophy and the key beliefs and practices within Buddhism.